uriateho/learning-git/README.md

 # learning-git

-This repo was used to learning how to use Git from Amigoscode.
+This repo was used to learn how to use Git from Amigoscode.